9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 Imagine being a computer when you read code.
 ```
 ```
-We have to read carefully, paying attention to every line of code.
+We read carefully.
+We pay attention to every line of code.
 ```
-2) Develop ideas with students about what the coding elements do in [Lesson 1 | Warm-up Worksheet][warm-up].
+2) Develop ideas about the coding elements in [Lesson 1 | Warm-up Worksheet][warm-up]:
 ```
 What do you think these elements do?
 ```
 3) **Individual Work:** Students fill out the worksheet.
 4) As students work, draw on the whiteboard the programs and grids from the worksheet.
-5) Reflect on sequence.
+5) Reflect on sequence:
 ```
 How did you arrive at your answer?
 ```